If you have heard about FengShui you have probably heard about Qi (pronounced “chi”) and you have probably asked yourself what is it?

 Qi is the energy that circulates and permeates the universe: Qi is within us, around us and throughout the whole universe.

-Qi is known as universal energy or life force because it brings life to all-natural things, from mountains, to rivers, to human beings.
+Qi is known as vital energy or universal life force because it brings life to all-natural things, from mountains, to rivers, to human beings.
 But for Qi to bring life it has to flow, if Qi gets stuck, it causes problems and eventually life stops.

 Qi has two basic forms: Yin and Yang.
 A perfect world or a perfect life requires Yin and Yang to be in perfect balance.